Fri, Apr 03, 2026

 PFAS do not break down easily in or out of the body, earning them the nickname “forever chemicals.”

-A report by SEMI, the global semiconductor association, acknowledges that “PFAS enable nearly every aspect of semiconductor manufacturing”.
+A report by SEMI, the global semiconductor association, acknowledges that PFAS are pervasive in the semiconductor industry supply chain.
+They enable nearly every aspect of semiconductor manufacturing.

 A senior chemical industry source told The Secretariat that “PFAS are present in almost every stage of chip production.
 Eliminating them entirely today would be practically impossible.”
 The source, involved in government consultations, added that while Indian regulators focus on food-contact plastics, “industrial uses like semiconductors remain outside any current consultations.”

 Globally, regulators are moving faster.
-The EU has proposed a sweeping PFAS restriction under REACH, while the US Environmental Protection Agency has set national drinking-water limits for six PFAS compounds.
+The EU has proposed a sweeping PFAS restriction under REACH (Registration, Evaluation, Authorisation and Restriction of Chemicals), while the US Environmental Protection Agency has set national drinking-water limits for six PFAS compounds.
 France’s ban on "forever chemicals" came into force early this year, although it is only for textiles and cosmetics.
-While the world knows that this class of chemicals can cause cancer, kidney disease, and a host of other detriments to the human body and the environment, regulations are still sparse.

 The Stockholm Convention on Persistent Organic Pollutants (to which India is a party) already lists PFOS, PFOA, and PFHxS for global phase-out.
+Yet, India’s own National Implementation Plan under the Convention has yet to comprehensively address PFOS and related substances.

 There are no national standards for PFAS in effluent, soil, or air, and no obligation for companies to report or monitor their use.

 International Pollutants Elimination Network (IPEN) is a global network of public interest organisations improving chemical policies to ensure that hazardous substances are no longer produced, used, or disposed of in ways that harm human health and the environment.
 According to their latest India PFAS Situation Report, groundwater, drinking water, and rivers were found to have these chemicals at higher than the health advisory limit.
-Even breast milk was contaminated with PFAS substances.
+Even breast milk was contaminated with PFAS.

 “So far, India’s PFAS footprint comes mostly from textiles, packaging, and consumer goods, but that will change as chip fabrication plants start cropping up,” an IIT professor told The Secretariat.